-The removal of any natural vegetation (such as riparian habitats along Walthall Slough) or vegetation installed as part of a preserve enhancement project is prohibited.
-Removal of large trees with potential to be used as nesting habitat by covered species is prohibited without the prior approval of the HTAC.
+The removal of any natural vegetation (such as riparian habitats) or vegetation installed as part of a preserve enhancement project is prohibited.
+Removal of the large patch of Himalayan blackberry along the southern border of the property or removal of large trees with potential to be used as nesting habitat by covered species is prohibited without the prior approval of the HTAC.